Dirndls and brass: Oktoberfest mania spreads beyond beer festival

 This is not the first time that "Trachten," as the traditional clothes are called, have become trendy.
 But today's revival is the most pronounced, said Simone Egger, a professor in folklore and ethnology at Munich's Ludwig-Maximilians-University.

 "It's taken on a whole new dimension," Egger told Reuters.
-She said globalization had created a desire for people to seek out local specialties.
+She said globalisation had created a desire for people to seek out local specialities.

 "What's old is cool now," said Isabel Seidel, a 25-year-old student from Berlin at Oktoberfest.